Arcanist

 Customised Armour

-• Defensive Field.
+Defensive Field.
 As a bonus action, you can gain temporary hit points equal to your Intelligence modifier (minimum 1) plus your level in this class, replacing any temporary hit points you already have.
 You lose these temporary hit points if you doff the armour.
 You can use this bonus action twice, and you regain all expended uses when you finish a long rest.

 Armour modifications

 At 7th or 9th level, you learn how to use your arcanist infusions to specially modify a magic armour that you wear.
-Any armour you have magically customised with you Customised Armour feature, can now hold additional infusions.
-In addition to the magic on the armour (the chest), each of the following parts of the armour can bear one of your infusions without requiring additional attunement:

-You also regain you defensive field ability whenever you finish a short rest and when you use your defensive field ability, a huge or smaller creature you can see within 30 feet of you must make a Strength saving throw against your spell save DC.
-On a failed save, you pull the creature up to 25 feet directly towards you to an unoccupied space.
+Beginning at 13th or 15th level, you regain your ‘defensive field’ uses whenever you finish a short rest and when you use your ‘defensive field’ ability, you can also select a huge or smaller creature you can see within 30 feet of you.
+The target must make a Strength saving throw against your spell save DC.
+On a failed save, you pull the target up to 25 feet directly towards you to an unoccupied space.
 If you pull the target to a space within 5 feet of you, you can make a melee attack against it as part of using the defensive field ability.